raine/replem/README.md

 ## features

+- Install modules from npm, optionally at specific version.
-- Install modules from npm or directly from GitHub at particular commit or branch.
+- Install modules directly from GitHub at particular commit or branch.
 - Use a custom REPL like `coffee-script/repl`.
 - Retains history of past sessions.